ao-labs-123/context-aware-inference-engine/docs/en/stage5_design.md

 | "I am having a party." | [Morphology: be + V-ing] → [Category: Action] | Active event participation. |
 | "I was told by him." | [Passive: be + V-en + by] | Actor: Him / Receiver: I. |

-## Example of Case Relation Tracking:
+## Example of Structural & State Tracking:
- **Input**: "The decision was made by the board, and I was informed later."
+**Input**: "I was standing there when I understood what was happening."

 **Analysis**:
- - Passive 1: "The decision (Receiver) was made by the board (Actor)."
- - Passive 2: "I (Receiver) was informed (Action)."

- **AI Understanding**: The AI maintains two distinct relationships: the board acting on the decision, and an unspecified actor informing the speaker.
-This prevents the speaker from being incorrectly identified as the one who made the decision.
+- "Was standing": Lexicon check classifies as posture (Stative/Duration).
+- "Understood": Base form classification (Stative/State).
+- "Was happening": Progressive form classification (Action/Dynamic).

+ **AI Understanding**: The AI captures a continuous state of being (standing), a static cognitive state (understanding), and an active event (happening) simultaneously, without conflating their logical roles.